 Provide mailing of all notifications required by ordinance, for both Greenville and the developer.

 Provide Greenville facilities, if necessary, to facilitate informational meetings required.

 Properly notice all informational meetings, as a quorum of Board members may be present.

 Provide a mailing list to the applicant for their use in extra communication with the public regarding their development.

 Assist with the scheduling of the informational meetings in coordination with the public hearing.

 The applicant may submit a citizen participation plan and begin implementation prior to formal application at their discretion.
-This shall not occur, however, until after a preapplication meeting and consultation with the Town staff or, if required, the Planning Commission.
+This shall not occur, however, until after a preapplication meeting and consultation with staff or, if required, the Planning Commission.